 The Bioconductor package marray provides alternative functions for reading and normalizing spotted microarray data.
 The marray package provides flexible location and scale normalization routines for log-ratios from two-color arrays.
-The limma package overlaps with marray in functionality but is based on a more general separation between within-array and between array normalization.
+The limma package overlaps with marray in functionality but is based on a more general separation between within-array and betweenarray normalization.
 If you are using limma in conjunction with marray, see Section 6.4.
 The Bioconductor package affy provides functions for reading and normalizing Affymetrix microarray data.
 Advice on how to use limma with the affy package is given throughout the User's Guide, see for example Section 7.2 and the E. coli and estrogen case studies.

 This guide describes limma as a command-driven package.
-Graphical user interfaces to the most commonly used functions in limma are available through the packages limmaGUI [31], for two-color data, or affylmGUI [30], for Affymetrix data.
+Graphical user interfaces to the most commonly used functions in limma are available through the packages limmaGUI [33], for two-color data, or affylmGUI [32], for Affymetrix data.
 Both packages are available from Bioconductor.

-This user's guide was prepared using R Version 2.4.1 for Windows and limma version 2.9.17.
+This user's guide should be correct for R Version 2.8.0 for Windows and limma version 2.16.0.
 The limma homepage is http://bioinf.wehi.edu.au/limma.